February 21, 2017

 How a Pawnshop Trombone Inspired Canada’s National Music Centre

-“It’s an art exploration,” says principal Brad Cloepfil of Allied Works Architecture's process.
+For Canada’s new National Music Centre, Allied Works Architecture crafted sculpture-like models.
+“It’s an art exploration,” says principal Brad Cloepfil.
 “I’ve avoided saying that forever, but it’s true.”

 Calgary’s new National Music Centre (NMC) by Allied Works Architecture.